운동 전후로 카페인을 마셔도 괜잖네요 저도 궁금했던 거라.. 커피 마실때마다 걱정이 되곤 해었어요 좋은정보 감사합니다

 Coffee contains 1.5 times the amount of water in the body.

-This is coming out much more than I expected.
+This comes out more than I thought.

-Should I consume a bit more?
+Should I consume more?